sdesuzane/sdesuzane/README.md

 <br>

 <h3>
-  Since the beginning of my journey in IT, I have always sought to learn and improve, exploring areas such as web development and data analysis, where I have been consolidating valuable knowledge.
+  Since the beginning of my journey in IT, I have consistently sought to learn and grow, especially by exploring areas such as web development, where I’ve been building a solid foundation of valuable knowledge.
 </h3>

 <h3>🌐 Connect with me:</h3>